Network Connector

 1. searchblox.yml

-This is the Opensearch configuration file that is used by SearchBlox network crawler.
-Edit the file in your favorite editor.
+This is the OpenSearch configuration file used by the SearchBlox network crawler; open it in your preferred editor to make any changes.

 SettingDescription